eslint/eslint/docs/rules/arrow-body-style.md

 #### requireReturnForObjectLiteral

-When the rule is set to `"as-needed", { requireReturnForObjectLiteral: true }` the following patterns are considered problems:
+> This option is only applicable when used in conjunction with the `"as-needed"` option.

+Examples of **incorrect** code for this rule with the `{ "requireReturnForObjectLiteral": true }` option:

 ```js
 /*eslint arrow-body-style: ["error", "as-needed", { requireReturnForObjectLiteral: true }]*/